SingularitySurfer/SingularitySystems/_posts/2021-04-12-interpolator.md

 | **(2)** Composite frequency responses for various interpolator configu-
 rations. |

 As we need the CIC stage to realize rate-changes of 2 to 1024, the CIC has to provide >90dB image rejection for all configurations.
 It was found that a 6th order $M=6$ CIC at $R=D=2$ is just barely short of this performance.
 Nonetheless, 89.7dB of image rejection was deemed sufficient.
-As shown in Figure \ref{composite}, the aliases are attenuated further at higher rate changes.
+As shown in Figure 2, the aliases are attenuated further at higher rate changes.

 Unfortunately, a CIC filter exhibits inevitable drooping of the passband.
 This droop is exacerbated as the rate-change and thus differential comb delay increases.
 For the interpolator, this is effect is mitigated by the fact that the passband is compressed by the two leading HBF stages.
-The droop for a selection of rate-changes is plotted in Figure 2.
+The droop for a selection of rate-changes is plotted in Figure 3.
 For this interpolator a worst-case of -0.86dB was deemed tolerable.
 A small, even multiplier-less, compensation filter could be added in the future.

 Another downside of the cascaded interpolator architecture is that the rate change can not take any value. $R_{CIC}$ can be any natural number greater than 1.
 However, as the composite rate-change is multiplicative
 \begin{equation}